kubeflow/website/content/en/docs/components/katib/user-guides/resume-experiment.md

 weight = 70
 +++

-This guide describes how to modify running experiments and restart completed experiments.
+This guide describes how to modify running Experiments and restart completed Experiments.
 You will learn about changing the Experiment execution process and use various resume policies for the Katib Experiment.

 ## Modify Running Experiment

-While the experiment is running you are able to change Trial count parameters.
+While the Experiment is running you are able to change Trial count parameters.
 For example, you can decrease the maximum number of hyperparameter sets that are trained in parallel.

 You can change only **`parallelTrialCount`**, **`maxTrialCount`** and **`maxFailedTrialCount`**